weaviate/weaviate-io/developers/contributor-guide/current/getting-started/suggesting-enhancements.md

 toc: true
 ---

-Have some suggestions in your mind?
-We are glad you want to improve our product by suggesting new feature(s).
-We’d love to hear your ideas.
-We at Weaviate standardize the work, procedures and focus on continuous improvement.
+Have some suggestions in mind?
+We’d love to hear your ideas!

-How suggesting enhancements will help you?

-* Receive timely feedback from engineers on requests.

-* Learn more about upcoming releases.

-* Increase your involvement over feature development

-This section walks you through the process of submitting an enhancement for an addition to Weaviate core, such as a brand-new feature or a small change to an already-existing feature.
+This section walks you through the process of making a contribution to Weaviate.

 Following these guidelines can help you make a better suggestion, and make it easier for the maintainers and the community to understand your proposal and find other similar suggestions.